open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 Reflection sometimes has to copy a by-value array or struct before traversal can inspect it.
-The converter reserves one work unit per machine word before such a copy, including map key snapshots, map value lookups, addressable array snapshots, and reflected structs passed to `fmt`.
+The converter reserves one work unit per machine word before such a copy, including map key snapshots, map value lookups, addressable array snapshots, reflected structs passed to `fmt`, and conditional formatting snapshots.
 This prevents repeated aliases of one compact map or pointer from multiplying a large fixed-size copy.
 Map keys are still snapshotted before formatting begins, preserving the previous behavior when a formatting method mutates the source map.
 Addressable arrays are copied only after the reservation succeeds, preserving array value semantics without copying a value that is already known to exceed the bound.

 Other variable-size operations use the same machine-word approximation.
 Nested `[]byte` values reserve their cloned payload, and formatting reserves ordinary